gregorybchris/ngrams/README.md

 This project is an assignment for the Park Tudor data science class.
 See [assignment.md](./assignment.md) for detailed instructions.

+## Requirements

+This repo requires Python 3.12 or later.
+There are no additional dependencies.

 ## Files

 | Name                                           | Description                                     |